Cozhee/data-structures-and-algorithms/javascript/linked-list/README.md

 ## traverse
 - Prints out the values in the linked list in a `{ val } => { val } => { val } => NULL` format

+## insertBefore
+- Takes in a value and pointer and will place a new node infront of the pointer

+## insertAfter
+- Takes in a value and pointer and will place a new node after the pointer

+## kthFromEnd
+- Takes in k value and returns a node kth places from the end of a linked list